Long-Term Care Planning

 - Assemble the right combination of financial options and legal tools to meet your current, ongoing and future needs.

-Most people want to continue living in the environment they know best — their home.
+Most people want to continue living in the environment they know best — their home or community.
 We work with our clients —and their families — to help determine how much independence is possible.
 We begin with a few steps:

 - We start with an assessment to determine what assistance is needed